junegunn/junegunn.github.io/content/docs/fzf/tips/ripgrep-integration.md

       file containing the selected items.
 It's a combination of two flags, `+` and `f`.
 See [the reference page](/fzf/reference/#preview) for more information.
-* We added two more bindings; `alt-a` and `alt-d`, to select and deselect all items for convenience.
+* We added three more bindings for convenience; `alt-a` and `alt-d`, to select and deselect all items, and `ctrl-/` to toggle the preview window.

 ### Wrap-up